Ajaybhaskar-Athi/Devops_Notes/Cloud Computing Nptel/22_Geospatial Cloud.md

 ### Geospatial Cloud

-A **Geospatial Cloud** is a cloud computing service specialized in handling, storing, analysing, and `managing geospatial data—data that includes geographical components like maps, satellite imagery, GPS coordinates, and spatial datasets.` This cloud-based platform enables organizations to work with location-based data in scalable, real-time, and collaborative ways.
-Common examples of geospatial cloud platforms include Google Earth Engine, Esri’s ArcGIS Online, and AWS for geospatial data processing.
+A **Geospatial Cloud** is a cloud computing service specialized in handling, storing, analysing, and `managing geospatial data—data that includes geographical components like maps, satellite imagery, GPS coordinates, and spatial datasets.` This cloud-based platform enables organizations to work with location-based data in scalable, real-time, and and collaborative ways.
+Common examples of geospatial cloud platforms include Google Earth Engine, Esri s ArcGIS Online, and AWS for geospatial data processing.

 1:` In Geospatial Cloud, it is needed to integrate data from heterogeneous back-end data service.`